Charged particle tracking via edge-classifying interaction networks: Summary and Outlook

 Another important aspect of GNN-based tracking is reducing the time it takes to construct graphs.
 Ongoing efforts are dedicated to studying how best to accelerate graph construction using heterogeneous resources.
 Alternative GNN approaches that do not require an input graph structure, such as dynamic graph convolutional neural networks~\cite{DGCNN}, distance-weighted GNNs~\cite{Qasim:2019otl}, attention-based transformers~\cite{vaswani2017attention}, reformers~\cite{kitaev2020reformer}, and performers~\cite{choromanski2021rethinking}, may be fruitful avenues of investigation as well.

-In summary, geometric deep learning methods are well-suited to many physics reconstruction tasks, and our work and related studies establish GNNs as an extremely promising candidate for tracking at the HL-LHC.
+In summary, geometric deep learning methods can be naturally applied to many physics reconstruction tasks, and our work and related studies establish GNNs as an extremely promising candidate for tracking at the high luminosity LHC.